 - Learn for the sake of learning.
 Achievement often drives pitta students, and they can get into the mode of studying hard to get good grades.
 Remind your pitta student to enjoy learning.
 Have them turn some of their attention to reading or learning a skill or art that doesn’t lead to a grade or a competition.

 - Find “sweet” friends.
 One’s company can make all the difference, and pitta is soothed by sweetness.
-If one is constantly surrounded by competitive people, they will live by the pressure of that.
-If one is rather surrounded by people who focus on excellence, not just beating the next guy, they will learn cooperation and a win-win mentality.
+If one is constantly surrounded by competitive people, they will live by the pressure of competition.
+If one is instead surrounded by people who focus on excellence, not just beating the next guy, they will learn cooperation and a win-win mentality.

-- Eat breakfast.
-Pitta people need fuel to energize their sharp minds and if there is a strong digestive fire that is left unfed, it could create excessive pitta qualities.
-Warm oatmeal or pancakes can be a nourishing start to the day.
-Or you can try a date shake if you’d rather have something quick.
-A solid lunch and dinner are also an important part of keeping this strong agni satisfied.
+- Eat three square meals.
+Pitta people need fuel to energize their sharp minds, and if there is a strong digestive fire that is left unfed, it could create excessive pitta qualities.
+Warm oatmeal or pancakes can be a nourishing start to the day, or try a date shake if you need something quick.
+A solid lunch and dinner are also an important part of keeping their strong digestion satisfied.
 Stay away from spicy, sour, and fermented foods to keep pitta balanced.

-- Herbs and supplements.
-Brahmi, found in Mental Clarity, can be balancing for the mind and pitta.
-Also, staying hydrated is important, and if your student tends to get overheated, try adding a little aloe to their water or have them drink some natural coconut water in the warmer months.
+- Stay cool and hydrated.
+Staying hydrated is important, and if your student tends to get overheated, try adding a little mint to their water or have them drink some natural coconut water in the warmer months.

 - Get proper rest.
 Pitta always tries to do too much, and it is of utmost importance to give the body and mind time to recuperate.
-A nice massage to the soles of the feet and scalp with brahmi oil or sunflower oil can make a soothing bedtime ritual.
+Taking a moment every day to practice self-massage with Daily Massage Oil can be a great way to pause in the morning and check in with the body.
+A nice massage to the soles of the feet and scalp with Brahmi Oil can make a soothing bedtime ritual.

 For the kapha student in your life, consider some of these invigorating tips:

 - Exercise in the morning and afternoon.
-While it may already be tough enough to get the kapha student ready on time in the morning, working in some activity can be of great benefit.
-A little exercise can really get the lethargy and sluggishness to move, so the student is ready to face the challenges of learning.
-Starting the morning this way prepares one for class, and using this technique in the afternoon can bring focus and attention to homework.
+While it may already be tough enough to get the kapha student ready on time in the morning, working in a little exercise can really tackle lethargy and sluggishness and prepare your kapha student for class.
+Using this technique in the afternoon can also bring focus and attention to homework.
 To motivate your kapha, make it fun!

 - Keep kapha engaged.
 Push kapha students to find what they like and really strive for excellence.
 They may need an occasional reminder to keep them going.
 Motivate them with rewards that are not related to food; praise their effort, use fun activities as a reward, and don’t let things become routine or monotonous.